adamforbes92/OpenHaldex-T4/README.md

 # OpenHaldex - Teensy 4.0

 An open-source Generation 1, 2 & 4 Haldex Controller which originates/is a fork from ABangingDonk's 'OpenHaldex T4'.
+It has been extended into Gen2 and Gen4 variants, with Gen3 and Gen5 currently unsupported.

 ### Concept
-The basis of the module is to act as a middle man - read the incoming CAN frames destined for the OEM Haldex controller, and if required, adjust these messages to 'trick' the Haldex into thinking more (or less) lock is required.
+The basis of the module is to act as a middle man - read the incoming CAN frames destined for the OEM Haldex controller, and, if required, adjust these messages to 'trick' the Haldex into thinking more (or less) lock is required.

 ### Teensy 4.0
 The Teensy 4.0 microcontroller allows for two CAN streams with the use of the 'FlexCAN_T4' library.
 Future boards are looking to move to ESP32 as this allows Apple support.

 ### The Modes

-The controller allows for 3 main modes: Stock (act as OEM), FWD, 7535 (some slippage) and a 100% lockup at the Haldex.
-Both Generation 1 & Generation 2 has been tested on the bench to allow for a full understanding of what the stock CAN messages look like & therefore what messages need to be editted / created.
+The controller allows for 4 main modes: Stock (act as OEM), FWD (zero lock), 7525 (some lock) and 5050 (100% lock) at the Haldex differential.
+Generation 1, 2 and 4 have been tested on the bench to allow for a full understanding of what the stock CAN messages look like & therefore what messages need to be editted / created.

 The forked code has been tweaked to support the remote screen, standalone modes (so conversations/swaps into non-CANBUS) as well as Gen2 & Gen4 support.